 - Do the electrical system, lights, and outlets work?

-- Do the heating and cooling systems function property?
+- Do the heating, ventilating, and cooling systems function properly?

 - Do the drains and garbage disposal operate properly?